 Paleo-Science Artists; A Unique Blend

-One consistency without a doubt that I discovered among successful paleo-artists is that they are a well educated sort who skillfully combine science, art and technology!
-I have featured five artists, all of which have websites linked below their write-ups so you can see more of their art, learn more interesting facts about them and even purchase their various products for the offering.
+One consistency without a doubt among successful paleo-artists, is that they are a well educated sort who skillfully combine science, art and technology!
+I have featured five artists, all of which have websites with links provided below their write-ups so you can see more of their art, learn more interesting facts about them and even purchase their various products for the offering.
 You can also learn where their artwork may be publicly displayed or information about their traveling exhibits.

 Josef Moravec is an example of a paleo-artist who was fascinated with the prehistoric world since early childhood.
 It happened when he first caught glimpses of museum dioramas and reconstructed fossils.
 Visions of enormous sea creatures and landscapes uninhabited by humans containing giant dinosaurs captured his young imagination.
 Josef first began drawing dinosaurs at the young age of three and created his first oil painting at the age of ten.